 This is perhaps the most overlooked home defense tip of all.
 Experienced burglars are always on the lookout for homes they know are empty.

-There are multiple steps you can take to make it always seem like that someone is home: don’t announce your vacation plans on social media, load up your car for vacation in your garage rather than out in your driveway, and always keep the lights and TV on even when you’re not around.
+There are multiple steps you can take to make it seem like someone is home.
+Don’t announce your vacation plans on social media.
+Load up your car for vacation in your garage rather than out in your driveway.
+Be sure to keep the lights and TV on even when you’re not around.